fullDmetal/Hangman/README.md

-This site is made for fun.Only peolple from IIITM Gwalior should try it.
+This site is made for fun ❤.
+Only Students from IIITM Gwalior 2017 batch should try it.

 How to run Hangman